m3xy/Coding-Journal/backend/README.md

             	token: string   			// Token used for restriced user access later on.
             	refresh_token: string		// Refresh token - used to make a new token after expiry.
             	redirect_uri: string 		// Address to token refresh request.
             }

+<a id="orgb295fc3"></a>

+### Register

+Client registration endpoint.

+1. Endpoint

+    The endpoint is accessible as **GET** `/auth/register`

+2. Request

+    1. Headers

+        No required headers.

+    2. Body

+            interface Content {
+            	// Required
+            	Email: string  	// Client ID
+            	Password: string    // Client Secret
+            	FirstName: string
+            	LastName: string

+            	// Optional
+            	PhoneNumber?: string
+            	Organization?: string
+            }

+3. Response

+    1. Status

+        -   200 - User successfully registered, response OK.
+        -   405 - Bad request, form given is invalid.

+    2. Body

+        This function has no response content.

+<a id="org7ea7e4b"></a>

+## User

+<a id="org1b33072"></a>

+### Profile Query

+User profile information query.

+1. Endpoint

+    The endpoint for the query is `/user/{ID}`, where ID stands for the user&rsquo;s UUID in the server.

+2. Request

+    1. Headers

+        No header or authentication is required for this query.

+3. Response

+    1. Status

+        -   200 - Query successful, requested information contained in content.
+        -   404 - User not found, content empty.

+    2. Body

+        The \`Content\` value in the response is of type below

+            interface Content {
+            	UserID: string
+            	FullName: string
+            	Profile: Profile
+            }

+            interface Profile {
+            	Email: string
+            	FirstName: string
+            	LastName: string
+            	PhoneNumber: string
+            	Organization: string
+            	CreatedAt: DateTime // Format -
+            }